book page

 Reviewer avatar

 What surprised me: the advice doesn’t collapse under real constraints.
-The graphics sections feel field-tested.
+The compute sections feel field-tested.

 Reviewer avatar